 - sweetener of your choice to taste see notes

 Add the rest of the water (about 6 cups), lemon juice and brewer's yeast.
-Stir to dissolve and pour into four 16 oz (0.5 l) flip top bottles (or equivalent) using a funnel.
+Stir to dissolve and pour into four 16 oz (0.5 l) flip top bottles (or equivalent) using a funnel, then cap them.

 Let it ferment under room temperature for 48 hours, then transfer to the fridge to stop the fermentation process.
 Add extra sweetener of your choice before serving (see notes).
 Enjoy!